The Story of Ruth: Plot

-Moab and Judah are ancient enemies, and Ruth is initially met with hostility.
+Moav and Judah are ancient enemies, and Ruth is initially met with hostility.
 Upon arrival, they witness Boaz, a close kinsman of Elimelech's, punish a Moabite who has poisoned a water hole by forcing him to drink the poisoned water.
 When Boaz learns that Naomi has returned, he sends provisions to them, respecting his obligation as a kinsman.
 Believing Boaz to be fiercely anti-Moabite, Ruth compels Naomi to refuse the provisions.
-Captivated by Ruth's beauty, Boaz arranges for another kinsman, Tob, to take Boaz's provisions to Naomi and Ruth.
-Tob initially doesn't want to oblige, but after seeing Ruth, Tob agrees to Boaz's arrangement, taking credit for generosity.
+Captivated by Ruth's beauty, Boaz arranges for another kinsman, Tov, to take Boaz's provisions to Naomi and Ruth.
+Tob initially doesn't want to oblige, but after seeing Ruth, Tov agrees to Boaz's arrangement, taking credit for generosity.
 A wise Naomi is skeptical of Tob's uncharacteristic caring.
 Meanwhile, Boaz visits Naomi and Ruth to convince them to accept his help.
 After Boaz assists Ruth against a mob of hostile women at a well, Ruth becomes aware of his noble nature.
 Eventually, Boaz and Ruth fall in love, but Tob claims his right under the laws of God to marry Mahlon's widow as closest kinsman.

 Two Moab agents arrive in Judah seeking Ruth.
 Pretending to be from Reuben, they claim to have witnessed Ruth worshipping Chemosh in secret at Naomi's farm.
 As a member of the Council of Elders, Boaz must sit in judgment of Ruth.
 At trial, Ruth admits to having been a Moabite priestess who last participated in ritual sacrifice only months before, shocking those in attendance—including Boaz, who does his best to defend her.
 The Moabite agents are exposed as false witnesses when Naomi asks them to name the 12 tribes of Israel and Ruth asks them to recite the Ten Commandments, which they cannot do.
 Nor will they bless Jehovah and curse Chemosh, as Ruth challenges.
 Ruth is acquitted.

 Tob refuses to give up his claim to Ruth, despite her informing him that she loves Boaz.
 Naomi suggests to Ruth a way out of her obligation to marry Tob.
 At their wedding ceremony, Ruth informs Tob in front of the guests that she sought out Boaz where he was sleeping at the harvest festival.
 Humiliated, Tob renounces Ruth.
 Boaz then declares he will marry Ruth, and both declare to the officiating elder that only vows of love passed between them.
-They are married, becoming the progenitors of a great king and a messiah.
+They are married, becoming the progenitors of a great king and a prophet who many worship as the messiah.